 I am applying for the General Worker position with Deezee’s

-I have the ability to manage my time wisely and to multi-task in order to complete daily jobs in a reasonable amount of time.
-Moreso, I have experience in using a variety of different machines such as the ones used by your company.
+I have the ability to manage my time wisely and to multi-task in order to complete my daily tasks in a reasonable amount of time.
+Moreso, I have experience using a variety of different machines, such as the ones used by your company.

 I always put forth my best efforts to get the job done in a timely but efficient manner.
-I am in excellent physical condition with the ability to stand for long periods, perform heavy lifting and to work in all types of weather.
-I am self-motivated and have the ability to work with little or no supervision though boo I can also work well as part of a team.
+I am in excellent physical condition with the ability to stand for long periods, perform heavy lifting, and work in all types of weather.
+I am self-motivated and have the ability to work with little or no supervision, though I can also work well as part of a team.

 As shown in this article, writing a general worker’s cover letter is not so different from other types of cover letters.
 The only difference lies in who is writing.
-All you need to do is to carefully apply the formats.
+All you need to do is carefully apply the formats.
 Sometimes, an organization may have a specific visual format for a cover letter.
 This is why you need to know what the organization requires before writing.
-This is in rare cases though.
+This happens in rare cases, though.

-Whatever be the case, writing a cover letter is easy if only you see it as you officially introducing yourself to a higher authority in a written form.
+Whatever the case, writing a cover letter is easy if only you see it as you officially introducing yourself to a higher authority in written form.

 - How to Write an Outstanding Narrative Essay